 Setting the scene bears some unsurprising similarities to past escapades that the Mushroom Kingdom duo have been on.
 Invited on a relaxing trip to the Pi’illo Island resort with Princess Peach and her Toad cohort, it isn’t long until the troupe soon discover that something’s amiss.

 Misleadingly led by resort tour guide Broque Monsieur, who makes a return appearance from Bowser’s Inside Story complete with his somewhat hilariously strong French accent, Mario and Luigi soon stumble into some dilapidated ruins within which there is said to be a great treasure.

 Naturally marching their way through, they discover the ruin’s hidden secrets to be a dusty pillow.
 Luigi, tired from such antics, soon takes a nap resulting in a kaleidoscopic portal dramatically appearing above his head.
 Princess Peach is predictably drawn into the dream world by an evil force, with Mario soon diving in after to her rescue.

 Whilst Mario fails to find her, he crushes a ‘Nightmare Chunk’ releasing Prince Dreambert from his petrified state.
 He explains that the Pi’illo folk were petrified as pillows by fragments of the Dark Stone by bat king Antasma, pleading for the plumbing professionals to aid his people whilst on their search for Peach.

-Though it is in the dream world that Alphadream exploit the seemingly limitless boundaries of their own creativity.
-With Luigi asleep he dreams a representation of himself to accompany his brother, suitably known as Dreamy Luigi.
+Though it is in the dream world that Alphadream exploits the seemingly limitless boundaries of their own creativity.
+With Luigi asleep, he dreams a representation of himself to accompany his brother, suitably known as Dreamy Luigi.